code-chat-br/examples-baileys/README.md

 ### [**Telegram group**](https://t.me/codechatBR)

 This project is based on the use of the [**Baileys**](https://adiwajshing.github.io/Baileys/) library, and its main objective is to facilitate its use.
-And all the functions exemplified here, encapsulate the functions of the base library.

 ## Getting started Multidevice